o3de/o3de.org/content/docs/userguide/editor-automation-examples.md

+description: ' Some useful examples for the Python Editor Bindings gem, used to automate actions in the &ly-editor;. '
+slug: editor-automation-examples
+title: Python Editor Bindings gem examples
+---
 # Python Editor Bindings gem examples<a name="editor-automation-examples"></a>

  The Python Editor Bindings are driven by an API that connects through to the Editor's C\+\+ implementation, using the Lumberyard event bus \(Ebus\) to send messages between scripts and the editor\.
 This reference covers the use of the editor bindings API to perform tasks like interacting with components, entities, and and properties\.